fhunleth/embedded-elixir/content/post/2018-06-15-serial_number.md

 ---

 When you're starting out with Nerves, you may have connected to your first projects over the network using `nerves.local`.
-Projects like [nerves_init_gadget](nerves_init_gadget) make this easy and when you're starting out, it's really convenient.
+Libraries like [nerves_init_gadget](nerves_init_gadget) make this easy and when you're starting out, it's really convenient.
 Don't know the IP address that your device was assigned?
 Try `nerves.local` and you're good to go.